XingxinHE/Hex/pages/Glossary.md

 - *integer*: a whole number, such as 42 and -99.

-- *iteration*: the act of repeatedly executing a piece of code; see recursion.

 - *ISO*: International Organization for Standardization.
 The C++ language is an ISO standard, ISO/IEC 14882.
 More information at [iso.org](http://iso.org/).

-- *library*: a collection of types, functions, classes, etc. implementing a set of facilities (abstractions) meant to be potentially used as part of more that one program.

 - *lifetime*: the time from the initialization of an object until it becomes unusable (goes out of scope, is deleted, or the program terminates).